mantidproject/mantid/docs/source/release/v3.14.0/diffraction.rst

 Improvements
 ############

 - :ref:`IntegratePeaksProfileFitting <algm-IntegratePeaksProfileFitting>` now supports MaNDi, TOPAZ, and CORELLI.
 Other instruments can easily be added as well.
+In addition, the algorithm can now automatically generate a strong peaks library is one is not provided.
 - :ref:`MDNormSCD <algm-MDNormSCD>` now can handle merged MD workspaces.

 Bugfixes